 At this point, some people might imagine that Abraham and Moses are “special cases”, people who are given a “special dispensation” to question G-d.
 Such a claim starts to be problematic when you consider how they both operate as role models for subsequent believers, and it becomes even worse you face the fact that “Do as I say but not as I do” is the saying of the hypocrite, not of the true leader.
 Most importantly, however, the Bible never says that either of them had any such special dispensation that others should not emulate.

 Okay, but this Idealist trend only shows up in a couple of isolated passages, doesn’t it?
 No, it doesn’t.
+The Bible also has an angel questioning G-d’s actions (Zech 1:12-13), again without any suggestion that the angel is wrong to do so.
 Micah’s summary of G-d’s demand upon humanity refers not to unquestioning obedience but to compassionate action (6:8).
 Isaiah has the Lord rejecting Israel’s ritual sacrifices and requiring compassionate behaviour instead (1:10-17), and the Psalmist presents very much the same idea (50:7-15): adherence to religious rules is not the point.
 The chronicle of Israelite history depicts a demonstration of this in the rediscovery of the ritual Law: those who fail to meet its dictates are forgiven on the basis of their attitude rather than their obedience to rules (2 Chr 30:17-20).
 In each case, love for others is valued above adherence to rules.
-This pattern is consistent through all three parts of the Tanakh (the Hebrew Bible): the Torah (in Genesis and Exodus); the Nevi’im (in Isaiah); the Ketuvim (in Micah, the Psalms, Chronicles, and Hosea).
+This pattern is consistent through all three parts of the Tanakh (the Hebrew Bible): the Torah (in Genesis and Exodus); the Nevi’im (in Isaiah, Micah, and Hosea); the Ketuvim (in the Psalms and Chronicles).

 Why separate Hosea from this list?
 He deserves a special place because of how his comment is subsequently treated in the specifically-Christian part of the Bible.
 He has G-d rejecting dogmatic legalism in saying, “I desire mercy, not sacrifice, and the knowledge of God more than burnt offerings” (6:6), a passage which Jesus quotes twice in Matthew’s Gospel, both to the Pharisees who want to know why he fraternises with sinners (9:11-13) and to the Pharisees who criticize Jesus’ disciples for “breaking the Sabbath” (12:1-8).
 The former is Jesus telling the Pharisees to get down off their high horses.
 The latter is more significant: the Disciples are picking grain, which violates the rules of the Sabbath, making it a death-penalty offence.
 When the Pharisees point this out, does Jesus say, “Of course, we can’t have my people breaking the sacred rules”?
 Does he say, “The rules cannot be questioned?”
 Actually, no, he does not.
 Instead, he quotes Hosea at the Pharisees and tells them that, as with the priests in the temple, the rules are not as rigid as they imagine.
 In Mark’s version of the same event, Jesus tells the Pharisees that the rules exist to serve the people, not the people to serve the rules.
 Mark is also the one who represents a scribe questioning Jesus about which is the greatest commandment, and then agreeing that loving G-d and loving one’s neighbour are “more than all burnt offerings and sacrifices” (12:28-34).
 Does that phrase sound familiar?